-- 5 Click Next to display the Summary page. - 6 Review the information that you have provided, then click Finish to create your simple GroupWise system. - 7 Click GroupWise Administration Console to log in to the GroupWise Admin console. - 8 Specify the GroupWise Super Admin user name and password, then click Login. - 9 Continue with Chapter 12, "Adding Users to Your GroupWise System," on page 71.
+- 5 Click Next to display the Licensing page.
+Enter in your Micro Focus customer center credentials to verify your GroupWise License.
+If you do not enter your credentials, GroupWise will run in evaluation mode for 60 days. - If your GroupWise server does not have access to the Internet, select Do not install a license at this time and follow the steps found in Manually Configure License to install your license manually. - 6 Click Next to display the Summary page. - 7 Review the information that you have provided and click Finish to create your simple GroupWise system. - 8 Click GroupWise Administration Console to log in to the GroupWise Admin console. - 9 Specify the GroupWise Super Admin user name and password, and then click Login. - 10 Continue with Adding Users to Your GroupWise System.

-1 Creating a Typical GroupWise System
+1 1 Creating a Typical GroupWise System